Gadnex/gadnex.github.io/src/posts/understanding-story-points/understanding-story-points.md

 ## Conclusion

-In this blog post I described what storypoints are and how they are intended to be used.
+In this blog post I described what story points are and how they are intended to be used.
 I also explained how teams often misunderstand story points and thus not gaining the intended benefit of story points.

 I also gave some practical suggestions how to avoid common problems of story points and maybe even avoiding story points completely.